 It may be interesting to end your road trip in Cairns which is one of the biggest cities on the East Coast in Australia since it will offer you more possibilities according to your needs.
 It will, therefore, be easier to find a job, sell your vehicle, etc. and you can fly there.
 You will be as close as possible to Asia.
 Flight tickets to Indonesia, for example, are relatively cheap from northern Queensland.

-You will find motels, inns or hostels offering accommodation all along the coast.
+You will find motels, inns or hostels (AU$25–40/night in dorms) offering accommodation all along the coast.
 The prices are very variable according to the standing, the season etc.

-Budget for a road trip on the East Coast
+Budget Estimate for a Road Trip on the East Coast

 With a rented vehicle

-On average, vehicle rental for a month will cost you $1800 with insurance if you get it right.
+On average, vehicle rental for a month will cost you $3000 with insurance if you get it right.
 Obviously, this is an indicative price that varies a lot depending on the vehicle, the period and the agency you choose.
-To that, you will have to add about $500 for petrol, it will all depend on the consumption of the vehicle and the price of gas during your road trip.
-You should know that the price of petrol varies a lot in Australia depending on the season.

 With your own vehicle

 If you already own your vehicle, you will have no rental costs and your costs will, therefore, be less.
-You will still need to count: $500 in fuel.
-However, there may be additional maintenance costs which are not negligible.
+You will still need to count: $700 in fuel.
+However, there may be additional maintenance costs.

 All-inclusive agency package